qosmonaut/media-player-viz/README.md

 ## License

-MIT License - feel free to use and modify as you wish!
+MIT License – feel free to use and modify as you wish, with or without attribution, but keep the license notice intact.